Keyfactor/remote-file-orchestrator/docsource/content.md

 ## Developer Notes

-The Remote File Orchestrator Extension is meant to be extended to be used for other file based certificate store types than the ones referenced above.
+The Remote File Orchestrator Extension is designed to be highly extensible, enabling its use with various file-based certificate stores beyond the specific implementations currently referenced above.
 The advantage to extending this integration rather than creating a new one is that the configuration, remoting, and Inventory/Management/Discovery logic is already written.
 The developer needs to only implement a few classes and write code to convert the destired file based store to a common format.
 This section describes the steps necessary to add additional store/file types.
 Please note that familiarity with the [.Net Core BouncyCastle cryptography library](https://github.com/bcgit/bc-csharp) is a prerequisite for adding additional supported file/store types.

 Steps to create a new supported file based certificate store type: